 Monthly Archives: January 2012

 All of my tax information arrived today, including my 1098-E form for my student loan.
-You can deduct student loan interest on your tax return!
+You can deduct student loan interest on your tax return based on a yearly tax calculator.
 But there are a few qualifiers:

 1) Your MAGI (modified adjusted gross income) cannot exceed $75,000 as a single person or $150,000 as a married couple filing jointly.